DanBuchan/ZCoC/README.md

 #### What if... we all agreed that...

 1. We are all adults.
 Capable of having totally adult discussions.
-Not at all like those childish black, female or queer folks with all their issues and their childish struggles to achieve fair representation.
+Not at all like those black, female or queer folks with all their issues and their childish struggles to achieve fair representation.
 Fuck those dudes, lets just keep this between the adults.